ibm-cloud-docs/speech-to-text/index.md

 -   [IBM Cloud]{: tag-ibm-cloud} for managed instances of {{site.data.keyword.speechtotextshort}} that are hosted on {{site.data.keyword.cloud_notm}} or for instances that are hosted on [IBM Cloud Pak for Data as a Service](https://dataplatform.cloud.ibm.com/docs/content/wsj/landings/wstt.html){: external}.
     -   For information about all service updates, see the [Release notes for {{site.data.keyword.speechtotextshort}} for {{site.data.keyword.cloud_notm}}](/docs/speech-to-text?topic=speech-to-text-release-notes).
-    -   For information about the latest service update, see the [15 February 2023](/docs/speech-to-text?topic=speech-to-text-release-notes#speech-to-text-15february2023) update in the release notes.
+    -   For information about the latest service update, see the [27 February 2023](/docs/speech-to-text?topic=speech-to-text-release-notes#speech-to-text-27february2023) service update in the release notes.
 -   [IBM Cloud Pak for Data]{: tag-cp4d} for installed or on-premises instances of {{site.data.keyword.speechtotextshort}} for {{site.data.keyword.icp4dfull_notm}}.
 For links to information about installing and managing {{site.data.keyword.speechtotextshort}} for {{site.data.keyword.icp4dfull_notm}}, see [Installing {{site.data.keyword.ibmwatson_notm}} {{site.data.keyword.speechtotextshort}} for {{site.data.keyword.icp4dfull_notm}}](/docs/speech-to-text?topic=speech-to-text-speech-install-data).
     -   For information about all service updates, see the [Release notes for {{site.data.keyword.speechtotextshort}} for {{site.data.keyword.icp4dfull_notm}}](/docs/speech-to-text?topic=speech-to-text-release-notes-data).
-    -   For information about the latest service update, see [23 February 2023 (Version 4.6.3)](/docs/speech-to-text?topic=speech-to-text-release-notes-data#speech-to-text-data-23february2023) in the release notes.
+    -   For information about the latest service update, see the [23 February 2023 (Version 4.6.3)](/docs/speech-to-text?topic=speech-to-text-release-notes-data#speech-to-text-data-23february2023) service update in the release notes.

 ## Speech recognition
 {: #about-interfaces}